 HIPAA Security Risk Analysis: Complete Guide for Dental Practices (2026)

 The HIPAA Security Risk Analysis (SRA) is the single most important compliance document your dental practice can have — and the one most likely to be missing when OCR comes knocking.
 It's the first document requested in 100% of OCR investigations, and its absence is treated as evidence of willful neglect.
-The 2026 HIPAA Security Rule Final Rule added significant new requirements to what a compliant SRA must include.
-If your SRA was completed before 2024, it needs to be updated.
+The proposed 2025–2026 HIPAA Security Rule updates signal significant new requirements for what a compliant SRA must include — and practices that prepare now will be ahead of enforcement.
+If your SRA was completed before 2024, it needs to be reviewed.

 100%